 Wolverine Terminals marine fuelling service project is a marine fuel delivery service for the Port of Prince Rupert that will enable cargo vessels anchored or berthed in the Port to fuel locally.
 Currently, the Port of Prince Rupert does not offer marine fuelling services for cargo vessels, and ships that call on the Port must carry enough fuel to make a round trip or detour to an alternative west coast port for fuel.

 The current design includes three components: a marine berth, rail barge and a fuel distribution barge.
 The proposed service includes the construction of a marine berth and the operation of a marine-based fueling service in the harbour.
-The marine berth would be located at a site adjacent to Westview Terminal in the inner harbour, providing direct access to the existing Aquatrain Terminal.
+The marine berth would be located at a site adjacent to Westview Terminal in the inner harbour, providing direct access to the existing Aquatrain ramp.

 Operational components of the service would include: